schalk/corda/docs/source/messaging.rst

 .. note:: ``Party`` lookup is currently done by the legal name which isn't guaranteed to be unique.
 A future version will use the full X.500 name as it can provide additional structures for uniqueness.

+The broker also does host verification when connecting to another peer.
+It checks that the TLS certificate common name matches with the advertised legal name from the network map service.

 Messaging types
 ---------------